googleworkspace/node-samples/README.md

 #### Quickstarts

-In about **five minutes**, you'll have a simple Node command-line application that makes requests to a Google API.
+In about **five minutes**, you'll have a simple Node command-line application that makes requests to a Google Workspace API.

 #### Guides